AimTuxOfficial/AimTux/README.md

 ## Usage

-Once injected, press the *insert* key, you should see a window in the top right hand corner of your screen, open any of the windows and have fun!
+Once injected, press the *insert* key to bring up the GUI, then start turning on hacks!

+Have fun!

 ## Screenshots